Doctor of Pharmacy

-Advanced Placement and International Baccalaureate ExaminationsAP and IB scores are acceptable only for students entering the Pharm.D. program with a bachelor’s degree.
+Advanced Placement and International Baccalaureate ExaminationsAP and IB scores are acceptable only for students entering the Pharm.D. program with a bachelor's degree.
 Non-degree holders should complete the next higher level class for prepharmacy requirements.
-The Admission Committee recommends that applicants enroll in all of the required prepharmacy courses.
+The Admissions Committee recommends that applicants enroll in all of the required prepharmacy courses.
+Advanced Placement and International Baccalaureate examinations are not granted equivalent status as specific courses and do not fulfill any of the prepharmacy requirements.
 For students who may have been waived out of any prepharmacy requirement, the committee generally will consider the application of higher level course work toward prepharmacy requirements.
 Please contact the School of Pharmacy Office of Admission for specific information.

 Entrance ExaminationThe PCAT is not required but applicants who submit scores will be given favorable consideration in the application process.
 An interview is required for admission.

 Transfer StudentsTransfer students from other U.S. accredited colleges of pharmacy are not accepted into the Pharm.D. program.